-It can now start to fully heal itself with a product that stimulates its natural nourishing and restoring properties.
+It can now start to fully heal itself while being nourished and protected.

-Some people with dry skin and conditions such as eczema find relief in the use of coconut oil, while others notice their skin becoming drier.
+Some people with dry skin or eczema find relief in the use of coconut oil, while others notice that their skin becomes drier.

-There’s only one way to find out whether or not you should use coconut oil for your skin; test it and see what it does for you.
+There’s only one way to find out whether you should use coconut oil for your skin or not: test it and see what it does for you.

-Always remember: if you have sensitive skin (as I do) it’s best to be extra mindful when trying something new.
+If you have sensitive skin as I do, make sure to be extra mindful when trying something new.

 Start with a little bit on a small part of your skin and continue or discontinue use according to how your skin reacts.